tess-jl/aws-developer-course/notes/7_AWS_CLI_SDK_IAM.md

 shows access key and secret--> SO behind the scenes--> EC2 role gets temporary creds via role attached

 ### AWS SDK Overview
+-if want to preform actions on AWS directly from app's codebase (i.e. no CLI)?
+-**Software Development Kit (SDK)**
+-official SDK:
+* Java
+* .NET
+* Node.js
+* PHP
+* Python (renamed boto3/botocore)
+* Go
+* Ruby
+* C++
+-most languages support AWS SDK

+-SDK useful when start coding against AWS service like DynamoDB -AWS CLI is a wrapper around Python SDK (boto3) (hence download with python in it) -exam expects I know when to use SDK
+-with the SDK --> if no region specified default is us-east-1

+CDK Credentials Security
+-recommended use **default credential provider chain** --> works perfectly with aws credentials --> will auto look for credentials in this file on my machine
+* can also use **Instance Profile Credentials** --> use IAM Role for EC2 machines etc.
+* can also use .env vars, less-recommended!!

+**Exponential Backoff** = a retiring strategy of any API that has failed because of too many calls (only applies to rate-limited APIs) --> strategy = wait 2x as long for each API call on retry, ensures not overloading API
+-retry mechanism is included in SDK API calls

+### AWS CLI Profiles